-The bill aims to address the growing issue of child exposure to violence in Washington State by updating the definitions and guidance related to children's advocacy centers and child forensic interviews.
+This bill aims to address the growing issue of child exposure to violence in Washington State by updating the definitions and guidance related to children's advocacy centers and child forensic interviews.
 It recognizes the importance of a multidisciplinary team approach coordinated by children's advocacy centers, which enhances interagency communication and reduces trauma for child victims.
-The bill amends RCW 26.44.020 to redefine "child forensic interview" as a culturally responsive, fact-finding interview conducted by trained professionals in a supportive environment, and it updates the definition of "children's advocacy center" to reflect a trauma-informed, facility-based program that adheres to national accreditation standards.
+The bill amends RCW 26.44.020 to redefine "child forensic interview" as a culturally responsive, fact-finding interview conducted by a trained professional, emphasizing the need for a supportive environment.
+Additionally, it redefines "children's advocacy center" to reflect a trauma-informed, facility-based program that provides a safe space for interviews and coordinates comprehensive services for children affected by abuse or violence.

-Additionally, the bill introduces a new section that establishes a framework for statewide and regional peer reviews of child forensic interviews as a quality assurance mechanism.
+Furthermore, the bill introduces a new section that establishes a framework for statewide and regional peer reviews of child forensic interviews as a quality assurance mechanism.
 These peer reviews will utilize recordings of closed cases to reinforce interviewing methodologies and provide support for participants, while ensuring confidentiality and compliance with legal standards.
-Participants in the peer review process are required to sign confidentiality agreements to protect the integrity of the discussions.
-Overall, the bill seeks to enhance the support and resources available for children exposed to violence, thereby promoting their healing and wellbeing.
+Participants in the peer review process must sign confidentiality agreements to protect the integrity of the discussions.
+Overall, the bill seeks to enhance the support systems for child victims and improve the effectiveness of investigations into child abuse and exposure to violence.

 Statutes affected: